hraunfossar waterfall 1

 For travellers who want to experience Iceland at full scale.
 Ideal for those who enjoy dramatic nature.

-Upon arrival at Keflavík International Airport, you pick up your rental car and begin your journey.
-Depending on your flight schedule, you first head towards Reykjavík or drive straight to the Reykjanes Peninsula.
-This rugged UNESCO Geopark offers a striking introduction to Iceland, with lava fields, steaming vents and dramatic cliffs.
-In the Krýsuvík area, you walk among colourful mud pools and sulphur springs.
-For a relaxed start, you can unwind at the Blue Lagoon, a pleasant transition after the flight.
+After arriving at Keflavík International Airport, you’ll collect your hire car and begin your road trip.
+Depending on your flight schedule, you’ll either head first towards Reykjavík or straight to the Reykjanes Peninsula.
+This rugged UNESCO GeoPark offers a striking first glimpse of Iceland, with lava fields, steam vents and dramatic cliffs.
+In the Krýsuvík area, you can walk amongst colourful mud pools and sulphur springs.
+If you’d prefer a more relaxed start, you can unwind in the Blue Lagoon, a pleasant way to ease into your holiday after the flight.

 Day 2: Þingvellir National Park – Geysir – Gullfoss